Open-Study-College/osc-stack/README.md

     > **Note:** If you have more than one Fly account, ensure that you are signed into the same account in the Fly CLI as you are in the browser.
 In your terminal, run `fly auth whoami` and ensure the email matches the Fly account signed into the browser.

--   Create two apps on Fly, one for staging and one for production:
+-   Create three apps on Fly, one for staging and one for release and one for production:

     ```sh
     fly create osc-stack